Legal Representation for First Nations Offenders in London

-Section 718.2(e) of the Criminal Code directs the Courts to consider all available sanctions other than imprisonment that are reasonable in the circumstances for all offenders, with particular attention to the circumstances of aboriginal offenders.
+Section 718.2(e) of the Criminal Code directs the Courts to consider all available sanctions other than imprisonment that are reasonable in the circumstances for all offenders, with particular attention to the circumstances of indigenous offenders.
 In R. v.
 Gladue 133 C.C.C.
-(3d) 385, the Supreme Court of Canada held that this section of the Criminal Code directed the Courts to sentence indigenous persons offenders differently, because the circumstances of aboriginal people are unique.
+(3d) 385, the Supreme Court of Canada held that this section of the Criminal Code directed the Courts to sentence indigenous persons offenders differently, because the circumstances of indigenous people are unique.
 The judge must consider the unique systemic or background factors that may have played a part in bringing the offender before the court and the types of sentencing procedures that may be appropriate in the circumstances because of the offender’s heritage or connection to his culture.